Bilinear R-parity violating supersymmetry under the light of neutrino oscillation, higgs and flavor data: Neutrino Mass and mixing from Bilinear RPV SUSY

 In the bRPV SUSY model the additional RPV term in the superpotential generates the mixing between the neutrinos and neutralinos \cite{Grossman:2003gq, Barbier:2004ez, Dreiner:1997uz} and is written as:

 Here $\epsilon_i$ ($i= 1, 2, 3$) represents the bRPV mass parameters.
 The Lagrangian corresponding to the superpotential gives rise to mixing between up-type Higgsino ($\tilde{H}_u^0$) and three light neutrinos ($\nu_{iL}$).
-It also generates mixing between $\tilde{H}_u^+$ and left handed leptons ($l_{iL}$).
+It also generates mixing between $\tilde{H}_u^+$ and left-handed leptons ($l_{iL}$).
 The Lagrangian of the superpotential and the soft term are given by

-where $B_i$ corresponds to the soft bRPV coupling parameter representing the coupling between sneutrino and the neutral Higgs bosons, and ${\tilde{L}}_i$ is the left handed slepton multiplet.
+where $B_i$ corresponds to the soft bRPV coupling parameter representing the coupling between sneutrino and the neutral Higgs bosons, and ${\tilde{L}}_i$ is the left-handed slepton multiplet.
 So, at the tree level, the resultant $7\times7$ neutralino-neutrino mass matrix in the basis of $\psi^0 =\left( \right )$ looks like \cite{Banks:1995by, Nardi:1996iy, Grossman:1998py, Rakshit:2004rj} as

 where, $\tilde{B}$ ($\tilde{W}_3$) denotes bino (wino) and $M_1$ ($M_2$) is bino (wino) mass parameter. $v_u$, $v_d$ are the VEVs for up-type and down-type Higgs respectively.
 The sneutrino VEVs are represented by $\langle\tilde{\nu}_i\rangle \equiv v_i (i = 1,2,3)$.
 Diagonalising the above mass matrix gives rise to one non-zero light neutrino mass apart from four massive neutralinos.
 However, at least one other light neutrino must be massive in order to satisfy the neutrino oscillation data.
 This is achieved at one-loop level.